Black Friday bushfires

-The Black Friday bushfires of 13 January 1939, in Victoria, Australia, were part of the devastating 1938–1939 bushfire season in Australia, which saw bushfires burning for the whole summer, and ash falling as far away as New Zealand.
+The Black Friday bushfires of 13 January 1939, in Victoria, Australia, were part of the 1938–1939 bushfire season in Australia, which saw bushfires burning for the whole summer, and ash falling as far away as New Zealand.
 It was calculated that three-quarters of the State of Victoria was directly or indirectly affected by the disaster, while other Australian states and the Australian Capital Territory were also badly hit by fires and extreme heat.
 This was the third-deadliest bushfire event in Australian history, only behind the 1983 Ash Wednesday bushfires and the 2009 Black Saturday bushfires.

 Fires burned almost 2000000 ha of land in Victoria, where 71 people were killed, and several towns were entirely obliterated.
 Over 1,300 homes and 69 sawmills were burned, and 3,700 buildings were destroyed or damaged.
 In response, the Victorian state government convened a Royal Commission that resulted in major changes in forest management.
 The Royal Commission noted that "it appeared the whole State was alight on Friday, 13 January 1939".